Saturday, December 21, 2024

 The Supplemental Rules for Social Security Actions Under 42 U.S.C. § 405(g) apply in cases where a plaintiff is seeking district court review of the final decision of the Commissioner of Social Security.
 To initiate a case, a plaintiff is required to file:

 When the complaint is filed, the Clerk's Office will send a notice of electronic filing to counsel for the Social Security Administration and the Oregon United States Attorney's Office.
 Confirmation that the complaint was transmitted is included in the case procedural order.
-Note: The plaintiff is not responsible for serving the complaint and does not need to include proposed summonses.

 Service